 - Blue cheese, bacon, and chives would put a different spin on the loaded mashed cauliflower concept

-- Add wasabi or horseradish and serve these with teriyaki shrimp, salmon, or chicken.
-They'd also be great with ahi tuna
+- Add wasabi or horseradish and serve these with shrimp, salmon, tuna, or chicken.
+Try our air fryer miso salmon or teriyaki shrimp.

 - Add gravy to the top for a Thanksgiving-style side